huaweicloud/terraform-provider-huaweicloud/docs/resources/rds_instance.md

 * `flavor` - (Required, String) Specifies the specification code.

-  -> **NOTE:** Services will be interrupted for 5 to 10 minutes when you change RDS instance flavor.
+  -> **NOTE:** Services will be interrupted for 5 to 10 minutes when you change RDS instance flavor.If this parameter is changed, a temporary instance will be generated.
+This temporary instance will occupy the association of the VPC security group and cannot be deleted for 12 hours.

 * `db` - (Required, List, ForceNew) Specifies the database information.
 Structure is documented below.
 Changing this parameter will create a new resource.